 7 Nevertheless I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you.

 8 And when he is come, he will reprove the world of sin, and of righteousness, and of judgment: (John 16:7–8)

-There are far safer ways for attracting the spirit of God.
+There are far safer ways to attract the spirit of God.
 For example, reading The Holy Word of God will bring in His spirit.
 Fasting will cause the arrogance of man to cease.
 Prayer is the true method for communing with God.
-You know what you are saying, and if we ask not amiss, have faith, and wait upon the Lord (i.e. take time to listen), we will hear from Him, in a way we can understand.
+You know what you are saying, and if we ask not amiss, have faith, and wait upon the Lord (i.e., take time to listen), we will hear from Him in a way we can understand.
 [See Spirit for more suggestions.]

 Tony Kemp Prophecy